 Tell us what you want.
 We have many ideas.
 We are working hard to meet our next set of goals.
 You may want the same feature as us, this bumps up the priority.
 Patrons receive preference.
 Submit suggestions or feature requests in the Project GIS forum.

 Mar 25, 2020 National Snow Map with major hiking trails.
-6 different local/remote data sources: SNODAS, MODIS, states outline, trail alignments, resupply locations and ArcGIS world topo overlay.
+6 different local/remote data sources: SNODAS, MODIS, states outline, trail alignments, resupply locations and NLCD land cover overlay.
 2 different types of source data: raster and vector.
 Output is a single PNG image.

 Project GIS documentation has information and examples on how to get the data you need.
 For instance, creating the above map is just a single, well defined link (URI is the fancy name).
 It can be used in the source of an html img tag, retrieved as a .png file using wget/curl or displayed right in your browser.
 It looks like this: